 Answer: Right click on the report in the Reports window, and select Amend Report.
 Make sure that you do not continually amend reports without uploading them to the FEC.
 For instance, if the Report shows A4, then the report has been amended 4 times.
 If that number exceeds the number of amendments received by the FEC, then the report must be unamended until the proper number is indicated.
 This is done by right clicking on the report and selecting Unamend.

 Answer: Yes.
 The report is posted to the FEC website almost instantly.
 To view your report or the data in a text file go to www.fec.gov.
-Select Campaign finance Reports and Data, then View/Download Electronic Filings.
-Enter your Committee ID, and your reports will be listed from the last report received.
+Select Campaign finance Reports and Data , then from the flyout select Searchable Systems, and then again select Candidate & Committee Viewer.
+Enter your Committee ID or registered committee name, and your reports will be listed from the last report received.

 Answer: Yes.
 If the report has not yet been closed, double click on the transaction from inside the All Transactions window.
 You may change names, reports, and election cycles by going to their respective windows and doing the same.
 If the report has been closed (and not yet uploaded) you must first right click on the report inside the Reports window, and select Unclose.

 Answer: One way to find it is to go to your Start button at the lower left hand corner of your screen and select Search or Find (depending on your version of Windows).
 Select Files or Folders, then in the All or part of the file name field type *.dcf and then click on Search.
 Any files containing reports that have been created using FECFile will appear.
 Move the file(s) to a folder of your choice.
 Important!
 Remember to back up your data file to tape or floppy disk regularly.
 It is extremely time consuming to recreate your file should you loose your data.